Get

 While not all dogs respond effectively to antihistamines, they are relatively safe, even for diabetic dogs.
 The most common side effect is drowsiness, commonly seen with Benadryl and diabetes or any other condition.

 Antihistamines are generally not used in pregnant or nursing dogs because of the possible risk of side effects.
-Working dogs should not be given an antihistamine without talking to their veterinarian because of the drowsiness factor: you don’t want your working dog sleeping on the job or having its reflexes compromised.
+Working dogs should not be given an antihistamine without talking to a veterinarian because of the drowsiness factor: you don’t want your working dog sleeping on the job or having its reflexes compromised.

 Some dogs will develop paradoxical excitement when antihistamines are used.
 Ever get the zoomies with Benadryl?
 Well, some dogs do, too.

-Your veterinarian may suggest using an antihistamine over a steroid if your dog is a diabetic.
+The veterinarian may suggest using an antihistamine over a steroid if your dog is a diabetic.
 Steroids are usually contraindicated with diabetic dogs because they have the tendency to cause insulin resistance2.
 In fact, chronic steroid usage sometimes causes diabetes in our dogs and cats.

 Do not use an antihistamine with a decongestant in it, such as Claritin-D Or Zyrtec-D. These medications can be dangerous for your dog to take.
 You should also avoid any product with xylitol in it due to the risk of hypoglycemia and liver damage.